amomen9/PostgreSQL/Barman/barman_2.14.md

-a) on pg with root login, assign a password to postgres account and enter in step c
+a. on pg with root login, assign a password to postgres account and enter in step c